 #13.
 Use Testimonials and Social Proof

-One of the six persuasion principles is social proof.
+One of easiest ways to drive conversions is with social proof.
 We look to others for approval and for help with what to do.
 The more people we see doing something, the more likely we’ll do it too.

 Here’s an opt-in from marketer Harry Dry using social proof and testimonials to build trust and establish credibility.